-Building Thriving Minds specializes in identifying, strengthening, and transforming the lives of students struggling with reading, writing and math.
+Building Thriving Minds specializes in identifying, strengthening, and transforming the lives of struggling students.

 Building Thriving Minds provides foundational cognitive and academic skills enabling struggling students to become more engaged and focused on their learning.
 Additionally, through my tutoring practice, I strive to provide parent support and outreach so they understand how to advocate for and assist their child in school and beyond.